All Elden Ring Nightreign classes and abilities

 - A katana-wielding knight character is also shown off in one brief sequence in the gameplay trailer, where they are repeatedly deflecting and parrying blows from an enemy to great effect.
 Their katana glows with a golden light and appears to have vines wrapping around it.
 This golden glow effect also vanishes after an attack, so it might be that the katana can be briefly powered up for increased damage in some way

-- Several sequences also show a lightly armored archer character, who appears to be able to pull out a massive greatbow to fire powerful arrows.
-In a preview from IGN, game director Junya Ishizaki teased a character who could summon a rock pillar to climb and "snipe arrows from" so that sounds an awful like this archer character.
+- In a preview from IGN, game director Junya Ishizaki teased a character who could summon a rock pillar to climb and "snipe arrows from".
+Iron eye has no such ability, so perhaps there’s another archer character we’re yet to see.

-- Finally, from the same IGN preview, Ishizaki mentions a character who can command their own Spirit Ash, though I can't see anything of the sort in the gameplay trailer, so this character remains a mystery.
+- Finally, from the same IGN preview, Ishizaki mentions a character who can command their own Spirit Ash, though I’ve not seen anything of the sort in any available gameplay footage, so this character remains a mystery.
+They might also be the one who can summon a rock pillar.

 We already know that Elden Ring Nightreign has plans for DLC which should include more characters to battle Nightlords with too.
 We'll be sure to update this guide with the latest information when we have it.